Icemaker

 Both icemaker styles have a small screw to adjust water levels.
 The modular type has very little

-right (saddle valve installed properly - not to bottom of pipe, etc - clean fill valve screen, etc.) Just rerun a test cycle after each
+right (saddle valve mounted properly - not to bottom of pipe, clean fill valve screen, etc) Just rerun a test cycle after each

 adjustment.
 And be sure to wash & return Pookie's bottle when finished with the test.